lunixbochs/usercorn/README.md

 - The latest stable version of Go is recommended for performance and compatibility reasons.
 - Make sure you have the GOPATH environment variable pointed at a directory like `$HOME/go`, and `$GOPATH/bin` is in your PATH.

-Simply `go get github.com/lunixbochs/usercorn/go/usercorn`.
+Simply `go get -u github.com/lunixbochs/usercorn/go/usercorn`.

-To do a source build, you can also run `make` or `go build -i -o usercorn ./go/usercorn`
+To do a source tree build, you can also run `make` or `go build -i -o usercorn ./go/usercorn`

 Examples
 ---